jankowtf/reactr/README.md

 The package tries to make a contribution with respect to ways for *Reactive Programming* or *Reactivity* in R. It allows to dynamically link objects so that if one object changes, the objects referencing that object (in whatever way) are updated as well.

-The implementation was greatly inspired by and is very similar to that of [shiny](http://shiny.rstudio.com) framework.
+The implementation is greatly inspired by and is very similar to that of the [shiny](http://shiny.rstudio.com) framework.

 ### Quick Example